 Languages: English & French (Fluent)

-Jessica is an independent arbitrator who specialises in Energy and Natural Resources, Climate Change and the Environment, General Commercial Disputes and Public International Law, based out of London and Washington DC.
+Jessica is an independent arbitrator, international law consultant and academic researcher specialising in Energy and Natural Resources, Climate Change and the Environment, International Dispute Resolution and Public International Law.
 She has particular expertise in matters relating to the energy transition and the international climate change regime.
+She handles high-value, complex disputes across a range of industry sectors, including energy and natural resources, construction, engineering and infrastructure, telecommunications and fintech.